 vpsAdminOS supports runlevels as suggested by runit documentation.
-There are two runlevels built-in: single and default. single starts only gettys, which is useful for maintenance.
+There are three runlevels built-in: single, rescue and default. single starts only gettys, which is useful for maintenance.
+Runlevel rescue starts gettys, configures network and starts sshd. rescue does not import ZFS pools and does not start osctld.
 Runlevel default starts all services that handle network configuration, importing of storage pools and starting containers.

 Every runit service belongs to one or more runlevels, you can create your own

 runlevels by assigning services into it, see options under

 The default runlevel can be configured using option

 At runtime, runlevels can be switched using

 runsvchdir comes with runit.
 The following

 svctl switch single runsvchdir single svctl switch default runsvchdir default

 It may take several seconds for runit to notice the change and start appropriate services.